-For example, a- is the absolutive morpheme for the first person singular and pa- is the ergative.
-Obviously only pa- can be used on an agent of a transitive verb and only a- can be used for a patient of a transitive verb.
-However, both can be used for intransitives depending on the semantic value of the verb.
-Scrubbing is obviously a volitional action, while having muscle pains is obviously experiential and involuntary.
+In the transitive sentence, -a is the patient morpheme for the first person singular and pa- is the agentive.
+Only -pa can be used on an agent of a transitive verb and only -a can be used for a patient of a transitive verb.
+However, both can be used for intransitives depending on the semantic value and lexical status of the verb.
+Scrubbing is considered a volitional action, while having muscle pains is considered experiential and involuntary.

-All patients of transitive verbs are treated like experiential intransitives (with the absolutive) and all agents of transitives are treated like volitional intransitives (with the ergative).
+All patients of transitive verbs are treated like involuntary intransitives (with the patientive) and all agents of transitives are treated like volitional intransitives (with the agentive marker).

-All verbs in Karkin are preceded by a verb particle that marks the semantic category of the verb.
-There are seven types of verb particles.
+All verbs in Karkin are preceded by a verb particle that marks the lexical category of the verb, which are based on semantically motivated lexicalized parameters.
+There are seven categories of verbs and seven different verb particles.
 These particles must always precede the verb, no matter what.
 Sometimes one verb can take more than one particle (though no verb can use two particles at once), depending on the implication the speaker wants to give about the verb.
 For example, the verb (ki) muŋi ‘dance’ is almost always used with ki, which is a particle for verbs relating to art, leisure, pastimes, or entertainment.
 But if one is referring to dancing as one’s profession, saying “I have to go dance now” (i.e. I have to go to work now), one might well use pa, which is used with verbs of work or practice.
 It all depends on context.

 Note that in the lexicon, all verbs are followed by their corresponding particle in parentheses, like this: sipxaŋi (ki) – sing